 The Division of Mission and Ministry offers regular opportunities for members of the university community to deepen their understanding of the university’s patron, by participating in guided Vincentian Heritage study tours to locations in Paris and throughout France associated with the life and works of St. Vincent de Paul.

-Faculty/Staff tours take place bi-annually.
-Participation in the summer tours is open, on a competitive basis, to all faculty and staff who have a demonstrated interest in the Vincentian heritage, mission, and values of the university.
-Applicants must provide a personal statement as to how they envision this trip helping to deepen their commitment to the university’s mission as they live it out in their own departments.
-Thus, the trip’s goal is to encourage the deepening of Vincentian leadership among faculty and staff members.
+Beginning in Summer 2020, the Faculty/Staff Tours will be offered annually.
+Participation in the summer tours is open, on a competitive basis, to all faculty and staff who have demonstrated interest in the Vincentian heritage, mission and values of the university.
+The trip’s goal is to encourage the deepening of Vincentian leadership among faculty and staff members.
 Travel is not considered part of the employee’s vacation time.
-The trip is funded by a three way split between the participant, the participant’s department, and the Division of Mission and Ministry.
+The trip is funded by a way split between the participant, the participant’s department, and the Division of Mission and Ministry.

 Participants take part in a series of Vincentian-themed history, spirituality, art & architecture, and praxis seminars during the Winter and Spring Quarters to give them the necessary background to prepare for, and fully engage in the trip.